Phone 1800 444 396

 You can use any payroll system or clearing house that is Payday Super compliant.

 SuperChoice is ready now for anyone who would like to transition from QuickSuper.
-Making the transition well before the cut-off will help you to ensure everything is running smoothly before 1 July 2026.

-How can I transition from QuickSuper to SuperChoice?
+How can I register for SuperChoice?

 Will I need to change the Unique Superannuation Identifier (USI) moving to SuperChoice?